initialcapacity/spring-without-boot/README.md

 ## Testing

-Once the database is migrated, test using the below
+Once the test database is migrated, test using the below

 ```
 gradle clean test